 Basically, Vietnam has a climate for everyone.
 If you cannot handle too much heat the whole year then northern part would be for you.
 Otherwise, stay as south as possible

 Anyone who has been to Southeast Asia can attest that people in that part of the world are always happy and smiling.
 Vietnam is no different from its neighbors.
 As soon as you go inside restaurants and cafes, you will be greeted with smiles by the people working there.
-It always amazed me how they always, always had a smile on their face no matter how little they have.
+It always amazed me how they always, always had a smile on their face no matter how little they had.

 Vietnamese people in the city are nice but those who live in smaller towns are even nicer.
 As someone who lived in a small Vietnamese town six hours from Saigon, I can tell you that the people there are so welcoming and hospitable.
 Even if they don’t know you or if they cannot communicate that well they will try their best to help you and interact with you.